vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/backup-vmwaresql-tas.md

     Getting status of service instance tas-db-medium in org system / space system as admin...
     [Thu Jan 18 05:21:33 UTC 2024] Status: Backup was successful.
 Uploaded 10.4M
     ```
-1. Validate that the backup file is available in the blob store, which is Minio in this demostration:
+1. Validate that the backup file is available in the blob store, which is Minio in this demonstration:

     ![Backup data in minio](img/backup-vmwaresql-tas/backup-data-minio.png)